beakerbrowser/beaker-virtual-fs/README.md

   FSNode, // root interface for all objects, should be subclassed FSContainer, // root interface for all folder-like objects, should be subclassed

-  FSVirtualRoot, // the root of the FS; contains the virtual folders below FSVirtualFolder_Library, // contains all of the archives created by the user FSVirtualFolder_Friends, // contains all of the users followed by the user FSVirtualFolder_Trash, // contains all of the archives deleted by the user
+  FSVirtualRoot, // the root of the FS FSVirtualFolder, // a base class for virtually-defined folders FSVirtualFolderWithTypes, // a base class for virtually-defined folders that have type-filters as their children FSVirtualFolder_TypeFilter, // the children of FSVirtualFolderWithTypes, applies a type filter to its parent's children FSVirtualFolder_User, // contains a single user's folders FSVirtualFolder_Network, // contains network folders FSVirtualFolder_Saved, // contains the local user's saved archives FSVirtualFolder_Rehosting, // contains the local user's rehosted archives FSVirtualFolder_Trash, // contains the local user's deleted archives

   FSArchiveContainer, // root interface for all folder-like archive objects, should be subclassed FSArchive, // an archive